hergin/finWELL-Apps/Documentation/Deployment.md

 ### Final Result

 If everything has gone correctly, running the program in Visual Studio should open a page on swagger.
+However it can be a common problem that it fails on the first try and works on the next attempt.
 It should appear like this

 ![](https://lh3.googleusercontent.com/kdrDzWTQqllHxVrWu-fYvYQepfUD-z-Z-3ZX9zb1WVJKt7dR_4hYVoD7XQBSPbwoyuRF-ZOF2iY9Bkmv5tyla1yyws2iPngZOvKwweTpXzdJjykYnBAgdDetEXTk_jlDPl-HTv4D)